sifanmomin/Analytics-and-Revenue-Insights-Dashboard-for-Pizza-Sales-using-Power-Bi/README.md

 ## 🚀 Conclusion

-In conclusion, this Tableau-driven Pizza Sales Analytics Dashboard not only meets the client's requirements but goes beyond, offering a comprehensive view of the business dynamics.
+In conclusion, this Power Bi-driven Pizza Sales Analytics Dashboard not only meets the client's requirements but goes beyond, offering a comprehensive view of the business dynamics.
 From key performance indicators to visually compelling charts, each element is meticulously crafted to provide actionable insights for the outlet owner.
 The integration of SQL queries ensures data accuracy, validating the dashboard's reliability.
 This analytics tool stands as a valuable asset for strategic decision-making and operational optimization in the dynamic realm of pizza sales.